Joint Fixed Deposit Rules in 2026

 A joint fixed deposit (FD) is a savings account that allows up to three people to open it together.
+However, many banks in 2026 allow more than three holders (usually up to 4 or 5), depending on the bank’s internal policy.
 In this type of account, one person is the main account holder who receives the interest earned.

+In 2026, interest is typically paid to the primary account holder; tax obligations are based on who actually provided the capital rather than the order of names on the account.
 Joint FDs have benefits like shared access to the money when it matures, making it easier for family members in different places to manage their finances together.
-However, there are some things to consider.

 All account holders must agree on decisions, taxes are the responsibility of the main account holder, and there can be conflicts if contributions or withdrawals are uneven.
+However, as per updated practices, tax liability can be split among the holders based on contribution, and Form 15G.15H can be submitted individually to avoid TDS if eligible.
 It's important to understand the rules and options for withdrawing or transferring accounts.

 What is a Joint Fixed Deposit?

-A joint fixed deposit is a type of bank account where up to three people can open a fixed deposit together.
+A joint fixed deposit is a type of bank account where up to three or more (based on bank’s policy) people can open a fixed deposit together.
 The account includes information about all the depositors and the address of the first depositor.

 However, when it comes to earning interest on the deposit, only the first depositor receives the income.
+In practice, interest is credited to the primary holder’s account, but ownership and tax treatment can differ based on who invested in the funds.
 Therefore, the first depositor holds the primary role in a joint fixed deposit

 Joint Fixed Deposit Rules